Supreme Court to hear arguments in Trump immunity case in April

 The issue is one of first impression for the Supreme Court, since no former president has ever faced criminal charges.

-The decision amounts to, at minimum, another short-term victory for Trump, and it means the trial originally set to begin in Washington, D.C., in early March could be delayed until late summer or even after the November election in which Trump is the Republican front-runner.
+The decision amounts to, at minimum, another short-term victory for Trump, and it means the trial originally set to begin in Washington, D.C., in early March could be delayed until late summer or even after Election Day in November.

-Trump has argued the case amounts to election interference and that going to trial this year would burden his ability to run a political campaign.
+Trump, the Republican front-runner in this year's presidential election, has argued that the case amounts to election interference and that going to trial this year would burden his ability to run a political campaign.
 His attorneys said it would be a challenge to sift through the heavy volume of documents in this case.

-Trump is fighting 91 criminal charges in four different jurisdictions, related to his effort to cling to power after he lost the 2020 election to Joe Biden and other alleged misdeeds that involve retention of classified documents and hush-money payments to an adult film actress.
+Trump is fighting 91 criminal charges in four jurisdictions.
+The charges are related to his effort to cling to power after he lost the 2020 presidential election to Joe Biden and other alleged misdeeds that involve retention of classified documents and hush money payments to an adult film actress.

 Special counsel Jack Smith had urged the Supreme Court to swiftly reject Trump's claims, arguing the charged crimes "strike at the heart of our democracy."